Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Tri-connectivity

 Therefore it suffices to consider cuts that remove $2$ vertices in $B$.
 By assumption, there exists a cut in $H$ that results in the same set of active vertices in $C$, and cut vertices incident to $B$ on one side.
 The structure of the block tree gives that the rest of the graph is connected to $B$ via one of the cut vertices, and the side that this cut vertex is on dictates the side of the cut that part is on.
 Therefore, the rest of the graph, and therefore the active vertices not in $B$ will be partitioned the same way by this cut. \end{proof}

 It remains to reduce the block tree, which we do in a way analogous to Section~\ref{subsec:twovert}.
 However, the proofs need to be modified for separation pairs instead of a single cut edge/vertex.

-\begin{lemma} A bi-connected component containing no active vertices and incident to only one cut vertex can be removed (while keeping the cut-vertex) to create an equivalent graph. \end{lemma}
+\begin{lemma} A bi-connected component containing no active vertices and incident to only one cut vertex can be removed (while keeping the cut-vertex) to create a $3$-vertex equivalent graph. \end{lemma}

 \begin{proof} Any cut in $G$ can be mapped over to $H$ by removing the same set of vertices (minus the ones in this component).
-Given a cut in $H$, removing the same set of vertices in $G$ result in a cut with this component added to one side.
-As there are no active vertices in this cut, the result separates the active vertices in the same manner. \end{proof}
+Given a cut in $H$, removing the same set of vertices in $G$ results in a cut with this component added to one side.
+As there are no active vertices in this cut, the cut separates the active vertices in the same manner. \end{proof}

 Long paths of bi-connected components can be handled in a way similar to Lemma \ref{lem:bitreeprune}.